 - You must have income and assets below the established threshold levels.

-Get Help from a Qualified Supplemental Security Income Lawyer in Georgia
+Get Help from a Qualified Supplemental Security Income Lawyer

 Supplemental Security Income payments are intended to assist with basic needs expenses for those with limited other income or assets.
 You may be qualified for other programs if you meet the requirements for SSI.
 Our Supplemental Security Income Attorneys can help you calculate the factors correctly and see if filing for SSI is in your best interests.
 We can also answer your questions about Supplemental Security Income eligibility and other available government programs.
 Contact our office to schedule a free consultation today.

-Sam Earley, Experienced Disability Lawyer
+Sam Earley, Experienced Social Security Disability Lawyer

-Contact Our Georgia Disability Lawyers Today
+Contact Our Social Security Disability Lawyers Today

 Do you believe you could qualify for SSI?
-Call our Georgia Disability Attorneys at 770-881-7171 or complete our online contact form for a free consultation.
+Call our Disability Attorneys at 770-881-7171 or complete our online contact form for a free consultation.
 You will enjoy personal service from a compassionate and talented attorneys who care about their clients.